 Kilnsey Park offers fly fishing in spectacular surroundings near Grassington in Wharfedale.
 2 lakes are well stocked with hard fighting Rainbow, Blue, Brown and Golden trout from 2lb to 20lb+.
 There is also a Farm Shop, a Nature Trail, Fun for the Kids and Red Squirrel enclosures.

-Arthington Agricultural Show is on in July at the showfield by the Bridge in Pool-Wharfedale.
-Sun 3rd July 2016 celebrates the 99th Show.
+Arthington Agricultural Show in the showfield by the Bridge in Pool-Wharfedale.
 Come for a fabulous family day out and see show jumping, sheep and cattle showing, country crafts and plenty more!
+Held annually in July.

 Held under the famous Kilnsey Crag, Kilnsey agricultural show offers dry stone walling, produce, handicrafts, horticulture, equestrian events, fell races and harness racing.
 Kilnsey is close to Grassington in Upper Wharfedale and the agricultural show is held every year at the end of August.